department-of-veterans-affairs/va.gov-team/products/health-care/appointments/projects/2024-05-medication-language-update/proposed-language.md

 ## Proposal

 **Prepare for your appointment**

-[Note: other related instructions show in this section] Bring a list of all your medications and anything else you need to share with your provider.
+[Note: other related instructions show in this section.
+See the Figma file below for examples in context.]

+Bring a list of all your medications and anything else you need to share with your provider.

 What to share with your provider [expand]